GWilliam02/Budget-Application/README.md

 purchase or not.
 Each of the expenses will be displayed in a list with features to sort the list according to categories or price.
 Each recorded expense can be edited or deleted, and users can set up recurring expenses.
 There will also be a balance indicating how much money the user has left in their pre-set budget, after subtracting all expenses.
-There will be a feature to split bills with people and records how much money other people owe the user.
 Users can also create a savings goal where they contribute a set amount of money each month towards that goal.

 ### Targeted Users